ResearchComputing/Documentation/docs/clusters/summit/summit.md

 ## Summit

-Starting May 18, 2022, CU Research Computing will be releasing phase 1 of Alpine, the third generation CURC High Performance Computing Cluster.
-CU Boulder users can begin using Alpine at that time.
-The warranty of the Summit cluster's storage will end in September of 2022 with the full sun-setting of the Summit system yet to be finalized.
+CU Research Computing's Alpine cluster, the third generation CURC High Performance Computing Cluster, launched in May 2022 and as of October 2022 has resources at approximate parity with Summit.
+The warranty of Summit's scratch storage ended in September of 2022, so data on `/scratch/summit` will be lost if the filesystem fails.
+CU Boulder users should migrate workflows to Alpine as soon as possible.
+Non-CU users will soon be able to migrate to Alpine as well.

 <p align="middle">
   <img src="https://github.com/ResearchComputing/curc-images/blob/main/images/alpine_summit_timeline.png?raw=true" width="400"/>